kdheepak/Mines-Tutorial/1-01-setup/README.md

 # Install a programming oriented text editor (feel free to use your favorite)

-*We will make extensive use of text files, so you will want a good quality, programmer oriented text editor.
+*We will make extensive use of text files, so you may want a good quality, programmer oriented text editor.
 Feel free to substitute your favorite alternative editor.*

 ### Option 1: Visual Studio Code (RECOMMENDED)